 Make sure to book a treatment at the resplendent 20,000-square-foot spa, with private treatment villas that feature outdoor soaking tubs.
 After a day of relaxation by the pool or at the spa, reserve a table at Suviche, where Chef Jean-Georges’s inventive Japanese-Mexican fusion menu is one of the best restaurant concepts on the Baja Peninsula.

 It could easily rest on the laurels of its location and history, but the One&Only Palmilla continually excels with its personalized service and attention to details: after sundown, the staff puts out candles along the walkways between buildings, turning the entire property into a romantic oasis.

 Best Overwater Bungalows: El Dorado Maroma, Playa del Carmen

 Who said you have to fly to the Maldives for an overwater bungalow experience?
 The award-winning El Dorado Maroma is often ranked among travelers’ favorite Mexican resorts for many reasons, not the least of which being it offers the first and only overwater bungalows in Mexico—all of which come with glass-bottom floors, a ladder that provides direct access to the ocean, a romantic indoor hot tub for two, and a private infinity plunge pool.

-If you can manage to leave your bungalow, make sure to stop by the Náay Spa at Maroma, which offers a unique set of treatments inspired by ancient Mayan principles of the elements.
-The Mexican Mystic Ritual combines a full-body exfoliation with a nourishing body wrap using copal, rosemary, arnica and lemon balm.
+If you can manage to leave your bungalow, make sure to stop by the Náay Spa at Maroma, which offers a unique set of treatments inspired by Mayan principles of the elements.
+The Mexican Mystic Ritual combines a full-body exfoliation with a nourishing body wrap using copal, rosemary, arnica, and lemon balm.
 If it’s a little hair of the dog you’re after, the spa also offers an invigorating tequila-based scrub to maximize your skin’s beachy glow.

 Best for Foodies: Esperanza, Auberge Resorts Collection